 One of the best tips for buying gifts for teachers (or anyone on your list) is to start shopping early.
 There’s nothing worse than rushing out and grabbing presents at the last minute – that costs you more money and aggravation than planning ahead.

 Okay, enough with the lecture (see?
 I told you I was a teacher!).
+I originally wrote this article at Christmas, but these gift ideas for teachers are a great way to say thank you any time of the year.

 Homemade or store bought gourmet food gift baskets

-Can you tell I love gift baskets?
+I love gift baskets?
 I adore when I get a Desk Caddy of Coffee and Treats – Gourmet Food Gift Basket for Christmas or the end of the school year!
 Gift baskets are practical, enjoyable, easy to share with others, and fun to open and sort through.
 This is a gift idea for teachers that can’t go wrong — especially if you include cookies (store bought or homemade), wine, gourmet coffees or teas, chocolates, etc.

 A book that celebrates teachers